Brilliant People – A Short Story – Fantasy / Thriller

 Once he’d digested Mendes, he cleaned the place up and took a long shower.
 Then he went back to bed.
 He slept all the way through to the following Monday.

-On Monday morning, around six, the fire eventually died.
+On Monday morning, around six, the anomalous fireplace eventually blew out its flames.

 Douglas slept soundlessly upstairs.